Jane Pitfield: 2010 municipal election

 In January 2010, Pitfield announced that she would run for councillor in East York, Ward 29, to replace Case Ootes following his retirement.
 She was defeated by newcomer Mary Fragedakis by nearly 2,500 votes.

 Move to Quebec

 Pitfield moved to Pontiac, becoming a local business person (operator of Pontiac Conference Centre) and president of Tourism Pontiac.
 In 2017, she was elected Prefect of the Pontiac Regional County Municipality under her maiden name Jane Toller.

-Her great-great-grandfather, George Bryson, served as the then-Warden of Pontiac from 1862 to 1863.
+Her great-great-grandfather, George Bryson Sr., served as the then-Warden of Pontiac from 1862 to 1863.

 Pitfield has also owned and operated the Gaultois Inn on the south coast of Newfoundland since 2011.